TheRealNin/ns2-community-fixes/README.md

 * ArmorFix: Round armor to nearest integer instead of rounding up
 * Voting: Fix voting so that it accounts for players leaving the server and also allowing players to change their minds
 * ForceEvenTeams: Fix force even teams vote to reset the game if a game is ongoing
+* SetPoseParam: Works around a engine bug relating to spectating something that cannot set pose params
+* IPSpawn: Spawns an extra Infantry Portal if a 9th player joins marines before reset votes are forbidden.